mxro/appjangle-js/README.md

 # appjangle-js
 Possible future home of Appjangle JavaScript libraries.
+Check on appjangle.com for updates.